TrueBlocks/trueblocks-khedra/book/src/tech_spec/core_functionalities.md

 - **Scraper**: Blockchain indexing service (pausable)
 - **Monitor**: Address monitoring service (pausable)

-Always-on services:
-- **Control**: Service management interface (not pausable)
-- **API**: Data query endpoints (not pausable)
-- **IPFS**: Distributed sharing (not pausable)
+Non‑pausable services: `control`, `api`, `ipfs` (if enabled).
+The monitor service is disabled by default but is pausable when enabled.

 #### Service Coordination

-The Control Service coordinates service operations through:

-- **Runtime Control**: Pause/unpause operations without full restart
-- **State Management**: Tracks pause/unpause state of individual services
-- **Graceful Operations**: Ensures clean pause/resume cycles
-- **Error Recovery**: Handles pause/unpause operation failures
+Coordination is limited to toggling internal paused state.

 ## Blockchain Indexing

-### The Unchained Index
+### The Unchained Index (High-Level Overview)

-The Unchained Index is the foundational data structure of Khedra, providing a reverse-lookup capability from addresses to their appearances in blockchain data.
+The Unchained Index implementation resides in upstream TrueBlocks libraries.
+This repository configures and invokes indexing.

 #### Technical Implementation